Patrick Tambay

 Tambay competed in various forms of motorsport following his departure from Formula One, including the 24 Hours of Le Mans, the World Sportscar Championship, and the Dakar Rally.

 Racing career

 Tambay at the 1984 Dallas Grand Prix where, like many others, he retired after hitting a wall.

 Early in his career, Tambay was a part of Formula 5000 with the team run by Carl Haas.

 In 1977, winning the Can Am championship with Haas, Tambay debuted in Formula One on a one-off basis with Surtees, driving in only one session at the 1977 French Grand Prix before spending the rest of the season with Theodore.
 This partnership proved fruitful, and Tambay moved to McLaren to race Formula One full-time for the 1978 and 1979 seasons.
 In 1980, he returned to Can Am with the Lola team run by Carl Haas, immediately winning early in the season and then winning his second Can-Am championship.

-In 1981 he returned to F1, first driving for the Theodore team then finishing the season with Ligier.
+In 1981, Tambay returned to F1, first driving for the Theodore team then finishing the season with Ligier.